a20351766/udo.1.4.0/docs/source/glossary.rst

 A smart contract is code -- invoked by a client application external to the blockchain network -- that manages access and modifications to a set of key-value pairs in the :ref:`World-State`.
-In Hyperledger Fabric, smart contracts are referred to as chaincode.
+In Hyperledger UDO, smart contracts are referred to as chaincode.
 Smart contract chaincode is installed onto peer nodes and instantiated to one or more channels.